<> <> <> <>

 The Hair Growth Anti-Dandruff Shampoo and Conditioner contain ingredients like niacinamide, caffeine, zinc and amino acids to help make your follicles thicker, healthier and happier.

-These products are super gentle on the scalp and are often recommended to be used in tandem with medication to treat male pattern hair loss.
+These products are super gentle on the scalp and are often recommended to be used in tandem with medical treatments to reduce male pattern hair loss.

 Hair transplant surgery